 Dinner will never arrive faster or easier than when serving this Asian inspired protein and vegetable packed meal.
 Flavorful teriyaki chicken is just made to pair up with this colorful, healthful salad turned into a warm sauté.
 If you like this salad raw for lunch, you’re going to love eating it warm for dinner.

-Teriyaki Chicken Breast with Kale, Brussels Sprout and Beet Sauté
+Teriyaki Chicken Breast with Kale, Brussels Sprouts and Beet Sauté

 Start to finish: 25 minutes